mahmoudimus/ac/docs/public/concepts/context-parameters.md

 administration pages.

 In Confluence, the `content.*` variables are currently only available in certain contexts where custom content entities reside, the primary example being Confluence Questions.
-It is intended that the `content` variables will be populated and identical to their `page.*` counterparts in the next release however. `content.plugin` is a special case that is populated only if the content in context is a custom Confluence content item, such as a Confluence Question.
+We intend that the `content` variables will be populated and identical to their `page.*` counterparts in an upcoming Connect release. `content.plugin` is a special case that is populated only if the content in context is a custom Confluence content item, such as a Confluence Question.
 In this case `content.type` will be set to "custom".